vishvAsa/vedAH/meta/articles/keith/2_THE_GODS_AND_DEMONS_OF_THE_VEDA/08_THE_GREAT_GODS-CELESTIAL/3_sUrya_savitR_and_pUShan.md

 105

 he smites away the darkness and triumphs over the powers of darkness and witches; he prolongs the lives of men and drives away sickness, disease, and evil dreams.
 He is also the divine priest of the gods, and is entreated on his rising to declare men sinless before Mitra and Varuṇa.
 When invoked with Indra he becomes a slayer of Vṛtra.
-But another myth tells that Indra de- feated him and stole his wheel, a fairly obvious allusion to the obscuration of the sun by the thunderstorm.
+But another myth tells that Indra defeated him and stole his wheel, a fairly obvious allusion to the obscuration of the sun by the thunderstorm.

 The chariot of the sun is drawn by a single horse, Etaśa, or by seven horses, or seven mares, or by an indefinite number of either.
 But the more primitive view that the sun himself is a steed is found in one passage,1 where he is said to be the white and brilliant steed brought by Uṣas.
 But he is also a flying bird,2 or an eagle, and a mottled bull.
 He is also, however, a gem of the sky,

 the variegated stone set in the midst of heaven, a brilliant weapon obscured by Mitra and Varuṇa with cloud and rain, the felly of Mitra and Varuna, a brilliant car, or a wheel.
 In the ritual the hose and the wheel appear as sun fetishes.

-While Sūrya represents the concrete aspect of the sun, Savitṛ, the stimu- lator or instigator, seems to denote the sun as the motive power which drives men to action.
+While Sūrya represents the concrete aspect of the sun, Savitṛ, the stimulator or instigator, seems to denote the sun as the motive power which drives men to action.
 In some passages the two gods are apparently used as identical, but in others the two gods appear in connexion with each other and as different: Savitṛ is said to impel Sūrya, to declare men sinless to the sun, to combine with the rays of the sun, or to shine with the rays of the sun.
 Savity is also implored to strengthen the worshipper when the sun is risen.

 :